sebastiandres/linktree/README.md

 * **links_v3.html**: Third version, handles the details of smartphone: proper width and height, text wrapping, and font size.
 Includes a "linktree version" so its easier to know when you need to upgrade an old link.

 * **links_v4.html**: Fourth version.
 Let's move all the style to a file, so we only need to update that instead of updating all the files, d'ouh!
 That's why css where invented on the first place, to separate CONTENT from STYLE.
+It worked OK on local, but then I couldnt make it work in other repos.
+It was because the css file was relative.
+So I created a link_latest.html and style_latest.css that test that, and after some tweaking, got it working.
+But it still needed to use https://raw.githack.com to properly render the css file with proper mime type (shame on you, github).

+* **links_latest.html**: The lastest version, the one that should be copied and tweaked into each version (local or not).
+Makes use of style_latest.css + https://raw.githack.com.

 ** Testing it**:
   * Just go to [index.html](https://sebastiandres.github.io/linktree/index.html) or, if at the local repo, click on the file online_test.html.
-  * online_test is a simple redirect
-  *